Technology use at home

 - Unplug any external USB devices (like mice, keyboards, and portable music and flash drives) when not in use.
 Remove discs from drives when you're not using them.

-- Defragment your hard drive regularly.
-This will increase the speed of your hard drive so it won't have to hunt all over the place to access all the pieces it needs to run your applications; placing more demand on power use.
+- Defragment your hard drive regularly to increase its speed so it won't have to hunt all over the place to access all the pieces it needs to run your applications; placing more demand on power use.
 Computers have a defragment tool that you can schedule or operate manually.

 - Close any programs you're not using.
 The more programs and applications you have open at once, the more power you're drawing.

 - Put the laptop AC adapter (charger) on a power board that can be switched off (or turns off automatically).
-The AC adapter draws power continuously, even when the laptop is not plugged into the adapter.
+The charger draws power continuously, even when the laptop is not plugged into the adapter.

 - Look online for instructions on how to shut off any unwanted programs running in the background or on start-up.
-This will save energy and improve system performance, including a noticeable reduction in the amount of time it takes to boot up
+This will save energy, and improve system performance and a reduction in the amount of time it takes to boot up.

 - Reduce screen brightness and turn off live wallpapers (animations)—a major cause of power drain.